 This approach makes math meaningful and can spark a lifelong interest for the beautiful connections that can be found within this magnificent language.
 But it ALSO prepares students for the immediate future (ACT, SAT, college prep) in the process.
 If a student understands the WHY, meaning, and structure of math by applying it to real life situations, the rote calculations and concepts that are assessed on college prep tests tend to naturally make more sense.
 It’s like learning grammar by reading stories you love compared to learning grammar by reading a grammar textbook.
 You might learn grammar either way, but one of the methods is infinitely more fun and will likely sink in more.

 Our math courses incorporate the following elements.

 Live math classes held twice weekly.
 In live class sessions, mentors lead students through engaging simulations and modeling workshops that help students discover where math came from, why it is AWESOME, and how to apply it to real life problems.
-By discovering their own mathematical proofs and studying classical math texts, such as “Geometry” by Descartes, students learn how to think in original and creative ways through experience and example.
+By discovering their own mathematical proofs and studying classical math texts, such as “The Elements” by Euclid, students learn how to think in original and creative ways through experience and example.
 In the live classes, mentors also assist students in learning the structure of the language of math so that the calculations and grammar of math become natural and logical instead of just a series of steps.

 Skill practice in Khan Academy.
 Learning the grammar of a language is part of becoming fluent in that language.
 You can’t tell a masterful story without mastering the basics of grammar and sentence structure.
 This applies to the language of math just as much as it applies to any other language.
 In order to be successful in math, students need to practice the grammar of math and Khan Academy is a great place to do that.
 Williamsburg has an arrangement with Khan Academy by which our families can use Khan resources as part of our program.
 Khan is also free to individual learners.
 We chose Khan for many reasons, including the following: